Noudea/notes/PROMPT_ENGINEERING.md

 ## Metadata

 Use frontmatter-style metadata so the runner can parse prompt capabilities.
+This should change based on the coding agent / tool / skill / formatting required.
+Example:

 ```yaml
 ---